drewm27/speakerrankings/powered-bookshelf-medium-pages/Presonus+Eris+E5.md

 layout: page
 title: Presonus Eris E5 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The Presonus Eris E5 ranks #10 out of 24 total Medium Size Powered Bookshelf Speakers.
+Find all the specifications and reviews in one place
 ---

 The Presonus Eris E5 ranks #10 out of 24 total [Medium Size Powered Bookshelf Speakers](/powered-bookshelf-medium/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.